-The waste generated at EPA licensed facilities does not include solvents that underwent R2 activities on-site i.e. solvent reclamation and regeneration.
+The waste generated at EPA licensed facilities does not include solvents that underwent R2 activities (i.e. solvent reclamation and regeneration) and re-entered industrial activities on-site.
 This is considered a waste prevention activity because it means that solvents that undergo this process are re-used and therefore do not become waste.

 Hazardous waste treatment in Ireland

-Irish hazardous waste treatment facilities treated 103,931 tonnes of hazardous waste to non-hazardous status in 2020, a decrease of 29 per cent on the previous year.
+Irish hazardous waste treatment facilities treated 148,575 tonnes of hazardous waste to non-hazardous status in 2021, a decrease of four per cent on the previous year.
 Waste types treated included used motor oil, healthcare wastes, sludges, filter cakes, absorbents, laboratory and chemical waste, contaminated soils and household hazardous waste from civic amenity sites.
 This waste is treated until it is non-hazardous; the non-hazardous wastes that result are then further treated either in Ireland or abroad.

-Figure 5 below shows the countries that accepted this waste for treatment.
-EU member states and Great Britain and Northern Ireland accepted 99 per cent of all hazardous waste exports in 2020.
-The spike in waste sent to the Netherlands in 2018 and 2019 has reduced in 2020 due to the decrease of almost 65,000 tonnes of ash from municipal waste incinerators.
-During 2020, incinerator bottom ash from the Dublin Waste to Energy facility was re-classified as non-hazardous waste following testing.
-Because of this, a further decrease of approximately 40,000 tonnes in both the hazardous waste generation and exported for treatment figures can be expected in 2021.
+Figure 5 below shows the countries that accepted this waste.
+EU member states and Great Britain and Northern Ireland accepted 99 per cent of our hazardous waste exports in 2021.
+The spike in waste sent to the Netherlands in 2018 and 2019 has continued to reduce in 2020 and 2021 due to the decrease in IBA from municipal waste incinerators.

 As part of annual reporting under the Basel Convention on the control of transboundary movements and the disposal of hazardous waste, the EPA submits hazardous waste statistics for Ireland to the Department of Environment, Climate and Communications for transmission to Eurostat, the statistical office of the European Union.
 The data are required to be submitted by 31st December of the reference year +1 (i.e. 2020 data were collected and processed in 2021 and submitted to Eurostat by 31st December 2021).
 Following validation by Eurostat, official statistics for Ireland and all Member States are published on the Eurostat website as part of the following dataset: